Frank Ryan (Irish republican): Involvement in the Spanish Civil War of 1936–1939

 Neither O'Donnell (due to his age) nor Gilmore (due to a broken leg) were in a position to return to Spain to fight.
-Despite his deafness, in late 1936 Ryan travelled to Spain with about 80 men he had succeeded in recruiting to fight in the International Brigades on the Republican side.
+Despite his deafness, in late 1936 Ryan travelled to Spain with about 80 men, including Dubliner Tommy Wood, who was 17.
+He had succeeded in recruiting to fight in the International Brigades on the Republican side.
 Ryan's men are sometimes referred to as the "Connolly Column".

 He served in the Lincoln-Washington Brigade, rising to the rank of Brigadier.
-He was attached to the staff of the 15th International Brigade in charge of publicity – writing, broadcasting and visiting the front line to see conditions first-hand.
-He fought in a number of engagements – at the Battle of Jarama (February 1937) he took over command of the British Battalion (the Irish were split between this and the Lincoln Battalion) after it suffered heavy losses.
+He was attached to the staff of the XV International Brigade in charge of publicity: writing, broadcasting and visiting the front line to see conditions first-hand.
+Ryan fought in a number of engagements, he was wounded at the Battle of Jarama (12 February 1937) and he took over command of the British Battalion (the Irish were split between this and the Lincoln Battalion) after it suffered heavy losses.
 He was seriously wounded in March 1937, and returned to Ireland to recover.
 He took advantage of his return to launch another left-republican newspaper, entitled The Irish Democrat.
-On his return to Spain, he again served in the war until he was captured in March 1938 by Italian troops fighting for the Nationalists.
+On his return to Spain, he again served in the war until he was captured in Calaceite in March 1938 by Italian troops fighting for the Nationalists.
 He was accused of murder, court-martialled, and sentenced to death before being incarcerated in Burgos Prison in 1938.
+While imprisoned under harsh conditions in Burgos, Ryan refused to sing the Nationalist anthem or give the fascist salute.
 He was under the death sentence for 16 months.
 During this time he expressed his disagreement with the IRA bombing campaign in England.
 His sentence was later commuted to 30 years hard labour in January 1940.

-'Escape' from Burgos Prison 1940
+'Escape' from Burgos Prison in 1940

 In October 1938 Ryan was visited in Burgos Prison by the Irish Minister to Spain, Leopold Kerney.

 Kerney hired a lawyer for Ryan (Jaime Michel de Champourcin, paid for by the Irish government) but, in spite of all his efforts, he could not secure Ryan's release.
 It was de Champourcin's contacts with Abwehr (a German military intelligence organisation) chief Wilhelm Canaris, and within the Franco Government, that saw Ryan released into Abwehr hands on 15 July 1940.
-The handover took place on the Spanish border at Irun-Hendaye.
+The handover took place on the France-Spain border at Irun-Hendaye.
 A cover story that Ryan had "escaped" was released at the time.
-Ryan was taken to the Spanish border by Madrid-based Abwehr agent Wolfgang Blaum and handed over to Sonderführer Kurt Haller.
+Ryan was taken to the border by Madrid-based Abwehr agent Wolfgang Blaum and handed over to Sonderführer Kurt Haller.
 From the border, Ryan was first taken to the resort town of Biarritz and then on to Paris where he received several days' hospitality courtesy of the Abwehr.
 He was then transported to Berlin, where he met up with Seán Russell on 4 August 1940.